 It causes complete hair loss in certain areas of your scalp, then it might spread out afterward and often results in patchy bald spots.
 This disease usually happens with 0.1 to 0.2% of the population for both genders equally.

 This type of hair loss happens mostly in the frontal and temporal areas and is related to grooming styles, for example, tight braids (especially “cornrows”) or tight ponytails.
 These hairstyles induce high tension and breakage in the outermost hair.
-To prevent traction alopecia, changing into non-tight hairstyles is helpful to reduce the amount of hair shedding.
+Switching to looser hairstyles may be helpful in reducing the likelihood of experiencing traction alopecia.

 This is a general term for most scarring forms of hair loss.
 It triggers permanent hair loss by destroying hair follicles completely without regrowth.
 There are some possibilities for such conditions.
-The first possibility is related to stem-cell failure at the base of the follicles.
+One possibility could be related to issues at the base of the hair follicles.
 The failure might be a consequence of inflammatory processes or autoimmune, neoplastic, developmental, and hereditary disorders.
 Another reason comes from skin diseases such as dissecting cellulitis, lichen planopilaris, and folliculitis decalvans.

 Hair loss can occur in many different ways, depending on the triggers or root causes.
 The three main types of hair loss in adults are androgenetic alopecia, telogen effluvium, and anagen effluvium.
 These types are caused mainly by genes (mainly for men), hormones (mainly for women), stressors that disrupt the anagen phase, or chemotherapy.